-Modern research supports the use of acupuncture and moxibustion for a breech baby, too.
+Modern research supports the use of moxibustion and acupuncture for breech baby, too.
 In one randomized study, a group of women with breech babies were split into two groups: a control group and a treatment group.
-The treatment group was given acupuncture and moxibustion at a strategic point, BL 67.
+The treatment group was given moxibustion and acupuncture for breech baby at a strategic point, BL 67.

 Of the women who had acupuncture and moxibustion, 53.6% of the babies were born head-down, compared to only 36.7% of head-down babies in the control group.
-Researchers concluded that acupuncture and moxibustion for breech babies are effective treatments and “a valid option for women willing to experience a natural birth.”
+Researchers concluded that moxibustion and acupuncture for breech baby are effective treatments and “a valid option for women willing to experience a natural birth.”

-Another study cited a 75.4% success rate in turning breech babies naturally with acupuncture and moxibustion.
+Another study cited a 75.4% success rate in ways for how to turn a breech naturally with acupuncture and moxibustion.

-Acupuncture and moxibustion offer non-invasive and comfortable time-tested treatments that encourage breech babies to move on their own.
+Acupuncture and moxibustion offer non-invasive and comfortable time-tested treatments.
+These, then, encourage breech babies to move on their own.
 Let’s see how it works!

-When applied to strategic acupuncture points (with or without acupuncture treatment), moxibustion can help turn a breech baby by encouraging it to move into a head-down position.
+When applied to strategic acupuncture points (with or without acupuncture treatment), moxibustion can help turn a breech baby.
+It can do so by encouraging it to move into a head-down position.

-What Are the Acupuncture Points to Turn a Breech Baby?
+What Are the Acupuncture Points for Breech Baby Turning?

-The most common acupuncture point used to turn a breech baby is called Bladder 67.
+One of the most common acupuncture points for breech baby turning is called Bladder 67.
 This acupuncture point is located on each foot, at the outer corner of the fifth toenail (the pinkie toe).
 It is the last point on the long and expansive Urinary Bladder channel.

-In addition to this special point, we may stimulate other points along the body with acupuncture or moxibustion to help release stress, relax the uterus, improve energy, and stimulate gentle circulation through the body.
+In addition to this special point, we may stimulate other acupuncture points for breech baby turning along the body with acupuncture or moxibustion.
+This can help release stress, relax the uterus, improve energy, and stimulate gentle circulation through the body.

 How Do Acupuncture and Moxibustion Turn a Breech Baby?

-From a Chinese medicine point of view, these therapies help to boost the mother’s Kidney energy (which is closely related to the uterus and reproductive system) and smooth any stagnation that may be preventing the baby from transitioning into a head-down position.
+From a Chinese medicine point of view, these therapies help to boost the mother’s Kidney energy (which is closely related to the uterus and reproductive system).
+Further, they smooth any stagnation that may be standing in the way of turning a breech baby into a head-down position.

 How Many Treatments Are Needed to Turn a Breech Baby?